Varun Innovates

 Context

-Varun Siddaraju is the person and research record.
-Varun Innovates is the public lab.
-VeeRuby is the company for client delivery.
+Varun Siddaraju is the canonical profile.
+Varun Innovates is the evidence layer.
+VeeRuby is the commercial delivery company.

 Current Artifacts